maxzrff/KnowledgeMCP/docs/SERVER_MANAGEMENT.md

 ### Features

 - ✅ **Background execution**: Server runs as daemon
+- ✅ **HTTP endpoint**: Exposed at http://localhost:3000 for Copilot CLI
 - ✅ **PID tracking**: Stores process ID in `.mcp_server.pid`
 - ✅ **Log management**: All output goes to `mcp_server.log`
 - ✅ **Status checking**: Shows if server is running with process info